Bernstein and half-space properties for minimal graphs under Ricci lower bounds: Bernstein and half-space properties: proof of Theorem

 \section{Bernstein and half-space properties: proof of Theorem \ref{mainteo_tiporss}}

 \begin{proof} The Bernstein property for entire minimal graphs on complete manifolds with $\Ricc \ge 0$ is an immediate consequence of Theorem \ref{teo_graph_soloricci_intro} applied with $\kappa = 0$.
-Regarding the half-space property, let $M$ be a complete parabolic manifold with $\Ricc \ge -\kappa^2$ for some $\kappa>0$ and let $\varphi : S^m \ra M \times \R$ be a properly immersed minimal hypersurface contained in a closed half-space, that we can assume to be $M \times \R^+_0$.
+Regarding the half-space property, let $M$ be a complete parabolic manifold with $\Ricc \ge -(m-1)\kappa^2$ for some $\kappa>0$, and let $\varphi : S^m \ra M \times \R$ be a properly immersed minimal hypersurface contained in a closed half-space, that we can assume to be $M \times \R^+_0$.
 We follow the strategy in \cite{rosenbergschulzespruck}.
 Arguing by contradiction, we suppose that $\varphi(S)$ is not a slice.
 Up to downward translating $\varphi(S)$, we can assume that

 and by the tangency principle we have $\varphi(S) \cap \{t=0\} = \emptyset$.
 From this fact and properness of $\varphi$ we deduce the existence of a positive solution $u$ of $\MM[u]=0$, with bounded gradient, defined on the complement of a small ball $B_\eps \subset M$ and whose graph $\Sigma$ lies below $\varphi(S)$.
 Then, we prove that such $u$ must in fact be a positive constant, contradicting \eqref{inf_eq}.
 However, here the construction of $u$ differs from that carried out in \cite{rosenbergschulzespruck}, as we use Perron's method instead of an exhaustion argument on compacts $\Omega_j$ together with the continuity method.
-This change, inspired by \cite{mazetwande, rite}, allows us to avoid the need of local estimates, necessary to pass to the limit the graphs in $\Omega_j \backslash B_\eps$, and directly guarantees the existence of a complete minimal graph to which Theorem \ref{teo_graph_soloricci_intro} will be applied.
+This approach, that we learnt from \cite{mazetwande,rite}, allows us to avoid the need of local estimates, necessary to pass to the limit the graphs in $\Omega_j \backslash B_\eps$, and directly guarantees the existence of a complete minimal graph to which Theorem \ref{teo_graph_soloricci_intro} will be applied.
 Define

 As previously said, up to downward translating $\varphi(S)$ we can suppose that

 Observe that $w$ is lower-semicontinuous: indeed, let $y_i \ra y$ in $M$ and satisfying $w(y_i) \ra \liminf_{p \ra y} w(p)$.
 Without loss of generality, assume $w(y_i) < \infty$.
 Fix $t_i >0$ such that $(y_i, t_i) \in \varphi(S)$ and $t_i < w(y_i) + i^{-1}$.
 The properness of $\varphi$ ensures that $(y_i,t_i) \ra (y, t) \in \varphi(S)$ up to a subsequence, thus